Dr Michel Neeff

 In 2007 he spent time at the Cincinnati Children’s Hospital in Cincinnati, USA to further his skills in the management of paediatric ENT disorders and the paediatric airway.

-He is involved in the management of general paediatric and adult ENT disorders with subspecialty emphasis on neurotology, skull base surgery, cochlear implant surgery, bone anchored hearing aids and otological surgery.
+He is involved in the management of general paediatric and adult ENT disorders with subspecialty emphasis on neurotology, skull base surgery, cochlear and brainstem implant surgery, bone anchored hearing devices (Osia, Bonebridge, BAHA) and otological surgery.

 He is a Senior Lecturer at the Auckland Medical School.
-He is a surgeon for the Northern Cochlear Implant Programme (NCIP).
+He is a Surgeon and Chairperson of the Peediatric and Adult division of the Northern Cochlear Implant Programme (NCIP).

 Dr Michel Neeff, professional memberships: